MatrixAI/Polykey-Docs/docs/README.md

 For this reason, we think of secrets as "capabilities".

-All secrets put into vaults.
-Each vault is a persistent fully-encrypted virtual filesystem with automatic version history.
+All secrets are put into vaults.
+Each vault is a persistent, fully encrypted virtual filesystem with automatic version history.
 Vaults can be shared with other Polykey agents.

-Polykey's secrets management concept provides users with secure communication and secure computation.
+Polykey's secrets management system provides users with secure communication and secure computation.

 ### Decentralized Trust

-Sharing secrets depends secure communications.
+Sharing secrets depends on secure communications.
 Secure communications depends on trusted identities.

-Polykey introduced a concept called "Gestalt Identity".
+Polykey introduces a concept called "Gestalt Identity".

-A Gestalt Identity is a collection of digital identities (social media profiles and Polykey nodes) that all represent the same entity.
+A Gestalt Identity is a collection of digital identities (i.e. social media profiles and Polykey nodes) that all represent the same entity.

-When you start a Polykey agent, it immediate forms its own gestalt with the Polykey node as its only identity.
+When you start a Polykey agent, it immediately forms its own gestalt with the Polykey node as its only identity.
 Link up your digital identities to the node in order to expand your gestalt.